 Case in point: When I, a self-proclaimed money miser, needed a new pair of shoes, I paid attention to local retail store sales.
 When I found a good deal that offered free shipping on any online order, I went on the offensive, finding a 20% off your purchase coupon in the newspaper ads delivered to our Housing program.
 Next, I went online and found a 30% online order that also took off $15 on your next purchase.
 Long story short, thanks to two simple coupons, I got me a new pair of Nike Dual Fushions, normally $75, for just under $40 (with free shipping!)

-Keeping up with the weekly sales at local retail stores and supermarkets, and then combining them with coupons and/or other promotional codes will start saving you money quickly.
+Keeping up with the weekly sales at local retail stores, supplier collaboration and supermarkets, and then combining them with coupons and/or other promotional codes will start saving you money quickly.
 Sure, it may only be 10 cents here or a dollar off there, but it adds up in the end.
 Save more money by shopping at cheaper supermarkets too (here is looking at you, Wal-Mart.)

 If your particular dormitory does not get newspaper ads with the boatloads of paper coupons, then go online!
 Countless websites out there have printable coupons, such as: